Own-Data-Privateer/hoardy-web/tool/README.md

   - `--raw-sbody, --no-remap`
   : set the default value of `--expr` to `response.body|eb`; i.e. produce the raw response body; default
   - `--remap-id`
-  : set the default value of `--expr` to `response.body|eb|scrub response +all_refs`; i.e. remap all URLs of response body with an identity function (which, as a whole, is NOT an identity function, it will transform all relative URLs into absolute ones) and will censor out all dynamic content (e.g. `JavaScript`); results will NOT be self-contained
+  : set the default value of `--expr` to `response.body|eb|scrub response +all_refs`; i.e. `scrub` response body as follows: remap all URLs with an identity function (which, as a whole, is NOT an identity function, it will transform all relative URLs into absolute ones), censor out all dynamic content (e.g. `JavaScript`); results will NOT be self-contained
   - `--remap-void`
-  : set the default value of `--expr` to `response.body|eb|scrub response -all_refs`; i.e. remap all URLs of response body into `javascript:void(0)` and empty `data:` URLs and censor out all dynamic content; results will be self-contained
+  : set the default value of `--expr` to `response.body|eb|scrub response -all_refs`; i.e. `scrub` response body as follows: remap all URLs into `javascript:void(0)` and empty `data:` URLs, censor out all dynamic content; results will be self-contained

 ### hoardy-web stream

-Compute given expressions for each of given `WRR` files, encode them into a requested format, and print the result to stdout.
+Stream lists of results produced by evaluating given `EXPR`essions on given inputs to stdout.

+Algorithm:

+- For each input `PATH`:
+  - load it;
+  - evaluate all `EXPR` expressions on the resulting reqres;
+  - encode the resulting list into a requested `FORMAT`;
+  - print it to stdout.

+The end.

+Esentially, this is a generalized `{__prog__} get`.

 - options:
   - `-q, --quiet`